suraj027/Python/README.md

 # Python
 This is my college work.
+Do check out if you are interested.